 - Exercise also helps with circulation.

-Cold feet and cold hands are something I will always struggle with.
-This problem that is a result of Cerebral Palsy isn’t something that is spelt out to us.
+Cold feet and cold hands are something I have always struggled with.
+Sadly, this isn’t something we’re told about.

-It’s only through determination to learn more about what I deal with that I know as much as I do.
+It’s only through my determination to learn more about my being premature and Cerebral Palsy symptoms that I know as much as I do.
+I am still learning.